bitwarden/contributing-docs/docs/getting-started/server/database/ef/index.md

     docker compose --profile postgres up
     ```

-2. Add the following values to your API and Identity user secrets, changing information like root
+2. Add the following values to your API, Identity, and Admin user secrets, changing information
-    password as needed.
-If you already have these secrets, make sure you update the existing values
+    like root password as needed.
+If you already have these secrets, make sure you update the
-    instead of creating new ones:
+    existing values instead of creating new ones:

     ```json
     "globalSettings:databaseProvider": "postgres",